Science and Maths Projects

 Algebra Workshop for teachers from feeder primary schools

 As a specialist Science and Mathematics school, Sale Grammar aims to support primary school teachers in their delivery of the Mathematics curriculum.
 In late March, the school hosted a workshop for teachers from feeder primary schools.
 The focus of the workshop was developing ideas to teach algebra to Year 5 and 6 pupils.
 The participating staff were provided with a range of electronic resources to support their work in the classroom.
 The feedback from the workshop was very positive.
 Future training events are now being planned and during the summer term we will be running our Mathematics Challenge Days in several feeder primary schools.
 The Mathematics Challenge Days are suitable primarily for pupils in Years 5 and 6.
 If you would like us to visit your school to run a Mathematics Challenge event please contact the school.

 Mathematics Challenge Activity Day

 In response to requests from specific schools we have developed in conjunction with the University of Manchester a Mathematics challenge day suitable for pupils from KS2 and KS3.
-The first activity day was hosted in June 2011 and involved thirty pupils nominated by local primary schools along with G&T Year 7 Mathematicians from Sale Grammar School.
-Our second event was run in early December 2011 and numbers increased to over forty pupils.
+The first activity day involved thirty pupils nominated by local primary schools along with G&T Year 7 Mathematicians from Sale Grammar School.
+Our second event saw numbers increased to over forty pupils.
 Each event was supported by newly qualified Mathematics teachers from the University of Manchester and our own sixth form Mathematicians.
 Pupils were given the opportunity to work in teams on a series of fun yet challenging Mathematics problems ranging from Treasure Island to designing and testing catapults!
 The feedback from the days was very positive and more Mathematics challenge days are now being planned for later in the year.
 If you would like us to visit your school to run a Mathematics challenge event please contact the school.

 Key Stage 2 Workshops